bharattkukreja/Pitch-Perfect/README.md

 A voice modulation app

 This app allows users to change the speed and the pitch of their voice.
-Users first record their voice, and then can play at different speed or make it sound like a Chipmunk or a Darth Vader!
+Users first record their voice, and then can play at different speeds or make it sound like a Chipmunk or a Darth Vader!